 Eric S. Kennel, Lancaster, PA

-- Vice Chair of the Nazareth Project Board, Eric Kennel has traveled widely and maintains an interest in the Middle East.
+- Eric has traveled widely and maintains an interest in the Middle East.
+He currently works as Executive Director of Compass Mark in Lancaster, PA.
+Eric brings a wealth of knowledge from the nonprofit world to the NPI Board.
 He received his Masters in Public Administration from Penn State University, PA.
-Kennel brings a wealth of knowledge from the nonprofit world to his role as chair of the board’s projects fundraising committee.
-He currently works as Executive Director of Compass Mark in Lancaster, PA.
-Eric and his wife Elizabeth are members of Laurel Street Mennonite Church, Lancaster, PA.
+Eric and his wife, Elizabeth, are members of Laurel Street Mennonite Church, Lancaster, PA.